Suvashan1/HardwareDesign/README.md

 # STM32 Breakout-Board using STM32F103C8T6 Microcontroller

 Using this medium-density microcontroller, an experimental peripheral board was designed using KiCAD to validate PCB design principles that I have learnt.
 It has formed a template for future layouts and schematic designs.
-For further information on my design choices, method and components selected and their placement, please read the design-considerations PDF in the repository.
+For further information on my design choices, method and components selected and their placement, please read the design-considerations PDF in the file.

 # Layout: